mechatroner/vscode_rainbow_csv/README.md

 # Rainbow CSV

 ## Main Features
-* Highlight columns in comma (.csv), tab (.tsv), semicolon and pipe - separated files in different colors.
+* Highlights columns in CSV, TSV, semicolon, and pipe-separated files with distinct colors.
-* Transform and filter tables using built-in SQL-like query language.
+* Query, transform, and filter data using a built-in SQL-like language (RBQL).
-* Optional alternate highlighting for odd-even row background.
 * Augmented tracking of up to 3 columns of interest with auxiliary decorations.
 * Align columns graphically or with extra spaces and Shrink (trim spaces from fields).
 * Optional sticky header line.
 * Provide info about column on hover.
-* Automatic consistency check for csv files (CSVLint).
+* Automatic CSV consistency checks (CSVLint).
+* Optional alternating row background colors for improved readability.
 * Multi-cursor column edit.
 * Works in browser ([vscode.dev](https://vscode.dev/)).